 Black women have contributed a great deal to various genres of music, such as rock and roll, R&B, jazz, classical music, pop, and more.
 Across all these musical styles, a handful of singers have reached the pinnacle of excellence in the industry.

 They all served as inspiration for those who have come and will come after their career has ended.
 With unique voices, accolades, and notable achievements to prove their impact, here is our list of 19 of the greatest and most famous black female singers.
 Let’s get started.

 Related: Check out our list of the greatest black singers here.

 1. Whitney Houston

-Up first, Whitney Houston, sometimes called “The Voice,” was and will always be one of the greatest and most influential black female singers of all time.
+Up first, Whitney Houston, sometimes called the Voice, was and will always be one of the greatest and most influential black female singers of all time.

-The Recording Industry Association of America deemed Houston the best-selling female artist of the 20th century in the R&B genre.
+The Recording Industry Association of America (RIAA) deemed Houston the best-selling female artist of the 20th century in the R&B genre.
 With over 200 million record sales, she is undoubtedly in a league of her own.

 “I Wanna Dance With Somebody” and “I Will Always Love You” are two of her most popular songs.
-Her two albums Whitney Houston and Whitney, released in 1985 and 1987 each went to number one on the Billboard 200.
+Her two albums Whitney Houston and Whitney, released in 1985 and 1987, respectively, each went to #1 on the Billboard 200.